Overview

 • Byun, J., Menon, M., Smith, A., & Gami-Kadiri, S. (2023).
 Developing a Digital Game Teaching Refugee Students English with Science Topic., The IAFOR International Conference on Education (IICE 2023), Honolulu, HI.

 • Byun, J., & Kang, S., (2022).
 Learning Analytics in Educational Technology Research Community.
-Paper will be presented at the Annual International Conference of the Association for Educational Communications and Technology (AECT), Las Vegas, NV. & Virtual.
+The Annual International Conference of the Association for Educational Communications and Technology (AECT), Las Vegas, NV. & Virtual.

 • Rattani, A., Xiao, M., Byun, J., Najjar, M., & Henry, R., (2022).
 What Will the Future Look Like, and How Do We Prepare Our Students For It?.
 Participated as a panelist: Moderator: Drassen Ham, A. Wichita State University Academic Resources Conference.
 Wichita, KS.